ShouChenICU/ShouChenICU/README.md

 <!--### Hi there 👋-->
 ![ShouChenICU's GitHub Starts](https://github-readme-stats-shouchenicu.vercel.app/api?username=ShouChenICU&count_private=true&hide_title=true&hide_border=true&show_icons=true&include_all_commits=true&theme=algolia)
 # :sparkling_heart: Hello, welcome to my homepage
-- 🌱 I’m currently learning Java
+- 🌱 I'm a programmer mainly using Java
+- 🐧 I'm a Linux lover
+- 🎧 I'm a HIFI enthusiast
+- 🐱 I want to have a cat
+- 🏳‍🌈 LGBTQ+ friendly

 <!--
 **ShouChenICU/ShouChenICU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.